tbedford/Website-Test/source/articles/fixing-electronics.md

 ## Resources

 * YouTube - there are many videos on electronic repair - [EEV Blog is a good channel](https://www.youtube.com/user/EEVblog).
-* A review of the [state of electronics](https://www.youtube.com/watch?v=9GTgQrP5_c8) in Australia/The West
+* A review of the [state of electronics](https://www.youtube.com/watch?v=9GTgQrP5_c8) in Australia/The West.
-* Books: Electronic Troubleshooting by Tromal et alia, Practical Electronics for Inventors by Paul Scherz and Simon Monk.
+* Book: Electronic Troubleshooting by Tromal et alia
+* Book: Practical Electronics for Inventors by Paul Scherz and Simon Monk.
 * Book: Radio Repair by Les Lawry-Johns (old but good).
 * PDF: [Les Lawry-Johns wonderful articles on TV repair](https://www.vintage-radio.info/llj/).
 Wonderful to read even